Skip to main content

 Examples:

-• booleans: frozen, unlockable, trusted, taskAssigned
+• booleans: frozen, unlockable, trusted, taskAssigned (true when an open TaskRun exists)

 • numbers: timeLockedSeconds, timeRemainingSeconds, maxTimeRemainingSeconds, taskPoints